Table of Contents

 Payload Sample

 This tab will show a sample schema payload when handling webhooks for events.
-This comes handy when trying to integrate with other platforms like Zapier or Microsoft Power Automate as they will require/expect a JSON schema.
+This comes in handy when trying to integrate with other platforms like Zapier or Microsoft Power Automate, as they will require/expect a JSON schema.

 Subscribing to a Webhook

 DeskDirector can call webhooks whenever a ticket is updated, a chat session is created or updated, and more.
-This is a really powerful way to customize your chat workflow.
+This is a really powerful way to customise your chat workflow.

 - Open the Admin Portal and head to